Man Utd fans break into club's Carrington training ground to protest over Glazer ownership | Goal.com

 Manchester United supporters broke into the club's Carrington training base on Thursday morning to protest against the club’s owners.

-Around 20 fans blocked the entrance to the training ground before entering and posing with banners which read: 'We decide when you play' and 'Glazers out' and '51% MUFC 20'
+Around 20 fans blocked the entrance to the training ground before entering and posing with banners which read: 'We decide when you play', 'Glazers out' and '51% MUFC 20'.

 Red Devils boss Ole Gunnar Solskjaer spoke to the protestors, who entered the site shortly after 9am (BST), before they were escorted off the premises.